 The link opportunity

 Gartner figures show three years from now 75% of resellers clients workloads will be in the cloud, says Menon.
 IDC says 70% of all internet traffic will be SaaS traffic.

 “That means clients and end users are going to be looking to you to provide a more robust WAN link.
 That means better security, better access, better performance,” he says.

-Jeff Smith, Nutanix APJ senior director SEs, says the software defined data centre offers ongoing sale opportunities of the ecosystem.
+Jeff Smith, Nutanix APJ senior director SEs, says the software defined data center offers ongoing sale opportunities of the ecosystem.

-“The software defined data centre and the components in it are myriad and you as system integrators and MSPs have the opportunity to bring those additional tools to solve customer problems.
+“The software defined data center and the components in it are myriad and you as system integrators and MSPs have the opportunity to bring those additional tools to solve customer problems.

 Key among those opportunities, Smith says, are APIs.